vanjazeli/fwr-raiffeisenbank/README.md

 # Raiffeisen Bank Serbia
-Front-end code for "Raiffeisen Bank Serbia" website.
+My approach to the front-end code of the "Raiffeisen Bank Serbia" website.

 ## Demo
 Check out the demo of this project right [here](https://vanjazeli.github.io/raiffeisen-bank-serbia/).